Todhills, Cumbria

-Todhills is a small village on the outskirts of Carlisle, Cumbria, England.
+Todhills is a small village near Carlisle, Cumbria, England.
 The village's name is from Old English tota-hyll "look-out hill".

 Located north of Carlisle, nestled between the border city and Gretna, Todhills is so small that it really is known as a hamlet and not a village.
 Amongst the houses there is a pub, a post box and a telephone box.